AhmadSerhall/innovativeML/README.md

 ### Testing Guidelines
 - Make sure to have the necessary dependencies installed for both frontend and backend testing by running npm install in the respective directories.
 - All tests should pass without errors or failures.
 If any issues are identified, please review the error messages and verify your installation and configuration.
-- For developers interested in contributing or modifying the codebase, we recommend running the unit tests before submitting any changes to maintain the stability of the application.

 > Running these unit tests will help ensure the robustness of the InnovativeML application, providing confidence in its functionality and reliability.